Tree Root Removal Cost

 Chemical Root Treatment

-There are several options for chemical root removal, including potassium nitrate, epsom salt, rock salt and copper sulphate.
-Most are perfectly safe to use for homeowners, with the exception of copper sulphate, which requires cautious handling, particularly in households with children or pets.
+Chemical root removal uses substances such as potassium nitrate, Epsom salt, rock salt or copper sulphate to accelerate the decomposition of roots and stumps.
+Most are safe for homeowners to use, though copper sulphate requires cautious handling, particularly in households with children or pets.

 Pros